oseimishaella385-cell/global-economic-analysis-sql-powerbi/queries/transformations/README.md

 # Transformation Queries

-   Transformations include:
-    • Standardising country names
-    • Filtering salary data to 2024
-    • Selecting salary values reported in USD (PPP) Found in Exploratory script.sql

-    • Joining the 'cost of living' dataset with the "Global Annual Average salary" dataset to create the view salaries_2024, which was later used to create the second view ' Country analysis'.

-    • Custom metric created for
-    salary index ratio,
-    Salary Value category,
-    salary value score
-    can be found in Country metrics.sql

     These SQL scripts were used to clean, standardise, transform, and prepare the datasets for analysis and visualisation in Power BI.

 The transformation process included: